 · Design optimizes product quality in multiple ways: long product life (decades), adequate reliability, safety, and specification margins, and high performance per cost.
 Design activity can return to the milieu of H-P-Tek in designing the best product for the user, not the most quickly replaceable.

-· Replaceable components that are multiple-sourced, legacy parts that persist in the marketplace are emphasized in design.
+· Replaceable components that are multiple-sourced legacy parts, persisting in the marketplace, are emphasized in design.
 Ultra-small IC packages are avoided whenever possible to ease repair and modification of circuits.
 If a small soldering iron (such as an 18 W Antex or Weller) cannot be used to remove a part, it is too small.
 Pin pitches below 0.5 mm are too small for most users to handle.
 Sockets are used when applicable for ease of diagnosis.

 · Minimum use is made of customized or proprietary components.
 Board layout files are open-access; magnetic parts construction is based on simplified methods requiring no specialized winding equipment, with detailed build instructions.
 Software is open-access for programming μCs and FPLDs.

-· Designs are modularized to the extent possible so that module mixing and matching increase functional versatility.
+· Designs are modularized to a feasible extent so that module mixing and matching increase functional versatility.
 Because the products are open-sourced, the modules comprising them are also made available from suppliers.
 The user then has the option of buying a whole working product or subsystems of it to use as “tinker toys”.

 · Mechanical packaging is minimized to maximize access to the circuit-boards for calibration, repair, or modification.

-· Users are a market niche of people who value a total ownership relationship to the technical products they have.
+· Users are a market niche of people who value a total ownership relationship to the technical products they acquire.

 · Users participate in a user community via a linked chain of Internet websites.
 As the user community grows, the word about community-driven products spreads, just as Linux spread.
 Prices can be kept low with adequate supplier margins by not having to pay as much because of distributed engineering and community-driven sales promotion.